iliarakh/Term-Summary/summersummary.md

 ## Jaged Arrays
 During the term, I also learned about jagged arrays and how to handle them in C++.
 A jagged array is an array of arrays where the inner arrays can have different lengths.
 This structure is useful when dealing with data that naturally varies in size, such as rows of data with varying numbers of elements.

-I worked on adapting C code to C++ to manage jagged arrays using linked lists.
-This involved creating custom classes to represent rows and the overall array, allowing for dynamic memory allocation and efficient data management.
-By processing input data into a 2D array format, I gained practical experience in managing complex data structures, further enhancing my understanding of dynamic memory and data organization in C++.
+I worked on changing C code to C++ to manage jagged arrays using linked lists.
+This involved creating custom classes to represent rows and the overall array, allowing for dynamic memory allocation.
+By processing input data into a 2D array format, I gained experience in managing data structures, enhancing my understanding of dynamic memory and data organization in C++.

 ## Multithreading